DavidNemeskey/zim_to_corpus/README.md

 ## `filter_htmls.py`

 Filters documents and sections from the output of `extract_zim_htmls.py`.
+Also has an option to filter documents which fall below a certain character count after section removal.

 Example usage: